purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

 -   **filterSuggestions**    :   *Function.
 Optional.
 Default=null* <br />
     A callback function to be used to filter the list of suggestions retrieved from the server.
-Method, if defined, must return an array (either empty or of Objects).
-(Since 2.4);
+Method, if defined, __must__ return an array (either empty or of Objects).
+(Since 2.4).
+    Function is given an `Array` of `Objects` as input.
+Each object represents the suggestion that will be displayed to the user.
+Each object will have the following structure:

+        {
+            accountId:      "999999"
+            accountName:    "i:0#.f|membership|john.doe@spwidgets.com"
+            accountType:    "User"
+            displayName:    "John Doe"
+            email:          "John.Doe@spwidgets.com"
+            label:          "John Doe"
+            value:          "John Doe"
+        }

+    The callback must return this same structure for each object when processing is complete.
+The `label` will be the visible value to the user when suggestions are displayed on the autocomplete widget and thus can be manipulated to show custom data.

+    Example:

+        options.filterSuggestions = function(suggestions){
+            var newSuggestions = [];

+            $.each(suggestions, function(i, userInfo){
+                // If the user's ID is not -1, then add them return it. if (userInfo.accountId !== "-1") {
+                    // Change the visible label to include email userInfo.label = userInfo.label + " (" + userInfo.email + ")";
+                }
+            });

+            return newSuggestions;
+        }

 -   **inputPlaceholder**    :   *String.
 Optional.
 Default=Type and Pick.* <br />
     The text to appear in the HTML5 placeholder attribute of the input field.
 Since v2.1.